 Timely respond to e-mails.
 It is important to timely acknowledge e-mails that your receive, even if you cannot get to the substance of the e-mail right away.
 For example, if you are sent an e-mail asking for a bit of research, respond to the e-mail at your earliest opportunity to let the sender know that you received their e-mail and advise the sender of when they can expect to receive at least some preliminary work on the project.

 Project confidence.
 As a new attorney, it is natural to feel overwhelmed and unsure of your abilities when given a new assignment.
 Do not let these feelings compromise your professionalism when communicating with your supervisor.
 Show enthusiasm for the project and ask appropriate questions about deadlines and suggestions for getting started.
-Should you feel confused or overwhelmed as you work on a project, identify what it is you need guidance on, such as help prioritizing research items or confirmation that you are researching in the right places, and go to your supervisor with specific questions.
+Should you feel confused or overwhelmed as you work on a project, identify what it is you need guidance on, such as help prioritizing research items or confirmation that you are researching in the right sources, and go to your supervisor with specific questions.

 Your research strategy will vary depending on your legal issue and the nature of your project.
 While there is no one path that works for every research question, these steps are a useful starting point: